chang/jwilber.github.io/_posts/2017-04-18-Trump-Would-Have-Won-Anyway.md

 # Trump Would Have Won Anyway

-The United States of America prides itself on being the world symbol of democracy; a place where eve ..., However in light of recent elections, it's election process,the [electoral college](), has found itself in a position of criticism.
+Despite priding itself on being a world symbol of democracy, the United States of America's election process, the [electoral college](https://en.wikipedia.org/wiki/Electoral_College_(United_States), has found itself in a position of criticism.

-On the one hand, some people claim that it's necessary and gives a voice to states that otherwise would go ignored, while some claim that it's unfair for giving a disproportionate amount of votes to low-population states.
-Others claim it's arbitrary - after all, [reforming just two state borders and shifting only four counties]() would have resulted in a Hillary Clinton victory.
+On the one hand, some Americans claim that the electoral college is necessary because it provides a voice to states that otherwise would go ignored.
+Some Americans claim the opposite, that it's unfair for reason that it yields a disproportionate amount of votes to low-population states.
+Still others claim that it's arbitrary and unnecessary - after all, [reforming just two state borders and shifting only four counties](https://www.washingtonpost.com/news/wonk/wp/2016/11/29/how-the-electoral-college-gerrymanders-the-presidential-vote/?utm_term=.8a9055cd4263) would have resulted in a Hillary Clinton victory.

-This post investigates the elctoral college.
+This blog post investigates the elctoral college.
 Specifically, it aims to answer the following question:

 ***Does the electoral college favor one party over another, and if so, did this bias affect the election outcome?***